-The distillery and bottling plants are able to reduce their GHG emissions through lesser consumption of fossil-derived liquid fuel.
+The distillery is able to reduce its GHG emissions through lesser consumption of fossil-derived liquid fuel.
 While combustion of biogas and liquid fuels still has emissions, DBI's generation of biogas greatly lessens its use of petroleum fuels.
+DBI is also able to reduce its emissions